 In the face of declining or slowing population growth, some cities have decided to get aggressive about their survival.

-Some cities are giving away free land, while others are literally handing out stacks of cash to folks who agree to move.
-If you’re in the mood for a new town, why not have the town pay to have all of your awesomeness?
+Some are giving away free land, while others are literally handing out stacks of cash to folks who agree to move their metropolitan area.

-Here are the 6 cities that really, really want you to move…
+Here are ten places that really, really want you to move there…

 1. Detroit, Michigan